ajzeigert/zeigert.com/src/posts/2024-02-12-using-systemd-timers-as-a-cron-replacement.md

 [^2]: I'm brand new to multiplass, but I like its ability — from a macOS terminal — to install, launch and connect to a new instance with 3 simple commands.

-My original shell script is a bit niche, so for the purposes of this tutorial I wrote something a bit simpler:
+My original bash script is a bit niche, so for the purposes of this tutorial I wrote something simpler:

 ```bash
 #!/bin/bash